input-output-hk/essential-cardano-content/content/glossary/cross-chain.md

 image_text: ""
 ---

-refers to the ability of different blockchain networks or protocols to communicate, share data, and interact with each other seamlessly.
+Refers to the ability of different blockchain networks or protocols to communicate, share data, and interact with each other seamlessly.
 It enables the transfer of assets, information, or functionality between multiple blockchain networks that operate independently.